VKCOM/statshouse/website/docs/overview/concepts.md

 You can assign the `service_id` tag to be a "fair key" — to fairly share the metric budget between two services.
 :::

-See how to [enable the "Fair key tags" feature](../guides/edit-metrics.md#fair-key-tags) for a tag.
+See how to [enable the "Fair tags" feature](../guides/edit-metrics.md#fair-key-tags) for a tag.
 The metric budget will be fairly shared between the services:
 * the rare events from the Service B improve their chances to appear on a StatsHouse graph;
 * the intensively-generating Service A gets the reduced budget.